handihealth/c4h_lcr_answer/docs/leeds/Leeds_tech_tasks.md

 ````

-###H. Persist an updated version of the Allergies List Composition as a PUT
+###D. Persist an updated version of the Allergies List Composition as a PUT

 All openEHR data is persisted as a COMPOSITION (document) class. openEHR data can be highly structured and potentially complex.
 To simplify the challenge of persisting openEHR data, examples of  'target composition' data instances have been provided in the Ehrscape ``FLAT JSON`` format.